sudhanvalalit/pybmc/README.md

-# pyBMC: Bayesian Model Combination for Nuclear Mass Predictions
+# pyBMC: A General Bayesian Model Combination Package

-pyBMC is a Python package for performing Bayesian Model Combination (BMC) on nuclear mass models.
+pyBMC is a Python package for performing Bayesian Model Combination (BMC) on various predictive models.
 It provides tools for data handling, orthogonalization, Gibbs sampling, and prediction with uncertainty quantification.

 ## Features